danodus/mdsynth/README.txt

 5. Connect speakers to the synthesizer;
 6. Connect a serial cable to the synthesizer;
 7. Program the FPGA by creating a projet with the files under the "rtl" folder;
-8. Start a serial terminal at 57600-N-8-2;
+8. Start a serial terminal at 57600-N-8-1;
 9. On the serial terminal or on the synthesizer itself at the SYS09BUG prompt, type "l";
-10. Upload the text file "src/synth/synth.s19" using your serial terminal;
+10. Upload the text file "src/synth/synth.s19" or "src/synthpoly/synth.s19" for the monophonic or polyphonic synthesizer respectively using your serial terminal;
 11. At the SYS09BUG prompt, type "CTRL-P" to set the program counter;
 12. Type "1000" (this is the starting address of the synthesizer project);
 13. Type "g".
 You will see the user interface on the monitor of your synthesizer system;